LogoLaunchSaaS

 Emails not sending:

-• Verify newsletter provider is configured (features.newsletter.provider)
+• Verify the newsletter capability is configured (non-null) in src/capabilities.ts

 • Check Resend API key and audience ID are set